-- Appropriate clothing and footwear must be worn.
-Cleats are not permitted. - No exposed jewellery permitted. - When long hair poses a safety risk it must be secured.
+- Appropriate clothing and footwear must be worn. - No exposed hanging jewellery is permitted. - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.